 Make sure your sugar glider's enclosure is clean, bedding is washed, and their food and water are changed daily to prevent any type of skin infection.
 Antibiotics or antifungals prescribed by your exotics vet may be given to help treat the infection.
 If your sugar glider is starting to look unkempt or smell, consider misting them with warm water or using a grooming wipe meant for pets to help them bathe.

-- Self-Mutilation of Sugar Gliders - Some people forget about mental health when it comes to diseases but sugar gliders are affected by a mental disease just like many people are.
-Self-mutilation is usually caused by extreme stress in our pet sugar gliders and can cause tremendous damage not only cosmetically to your pet (like feather plucking in pet birds) but it can also cause open wounds and infections.
-It may start as simply as over grooming or excessive licking to pulling out hair and then eventually turn into chewing skin off to create open wounds.
-These wounds can get infected and if left untreated can cause your sugar glider to become septic and even die.
+Some people forget about mental health when it comes to diseases, but sugar gliders are affected by a mental disease just like many people.
+Self-mutilation is usually caused by extreme stress in pet sugar gliders and can cause tremendous damage, not only cosmetically but also through open wounds and infections.
+Self-mutilation may start as simply as over-grooming or excessive licking to pulling out hair and then eventually turn into chewing skin off to create open wounds.
+These wounds can get infected and, if left untreated, can cause your sugar glider to become septic and even die.

-Fractures, or broken bones, occur far too often in our pet sugar gliders because of their curious behavior and natural instincts to glide.
-Creating a safe place for your glider to explore and glide is critical to preventing leg fractures but still allow them to play and jump.
+Fractures, or broken bones, occur far too often in pet sugar gliders because of their curious behavior and natural instincts to glide.
+Create a safe place for your glider to explore and glide to prevent bone fractures but still allows them to play and jump.
 Soft landing areas like pillows, blankets, and tumbling mats are great options for rooms that have already been sugar glider-proofed for exploration.
-These things will aid in a soft landing for your glider but you should also be aware of what is available in that room for them to climb onto and jump off of.
+Additionally, be aware of what is available in that room for them to climb onto and jump off of.
 Inside your sugar glider's cage make sure there are no items that your pet can get their leg stuck in.